While you are an employee

 While your casual contract will indicate a maximum number of hours, the actual hours you work may vary in accordance with the needs of your work unit.

 Casual academic employees are employed on an hourly basis.
-The hourly rate of pay shown on your contract includes a loading in lieu of benefits not provided to casual employees, including all leave entitlements and payment for public holidays.
+The hourly rate of pay shown on your contract includes a loading in lieu of benefits including all leave entitlements and payment for public holidays.

 As a casual academic employee, you may be required to work at any time on any day during the week, in accordance with the University's Timetable Policy.
 If your role involves student contact, contact requirements and allocated hours will be negotiated as part of your contract.